How To Get Rid of Woodpeckers

 Owls are universal symbols of wisdom ... and of the lack of woodpeckers.

-Animated plastic owls that have photosensors built into their base are more effective.
+Animated plastic owls that have photosensors built into their base are more effective at frightening away woodpeckers.
 Whenever there is a bird-like disturbance, these animated owls make a hooting sound and rotate their head toward it.
 Unfortunately, they're made in China, which means you have to take them apart and rebuild them before they're useful.

 The sensors, of course, cannot really detect birds, but they will be set off by moving leaves and, especially, by reflector tape.
-When the sun hits the reflector tape, your electronic owl will go crazy, hooting continuously and spinning its head around in endless circles.
+Most of the time, these owls just sit there and do nothing.
+But when the sun hits the reflector tape, the electronic owl goes crazy, hooting continuously and spinning its head around in endless circles.
 This convinces the birds that a crazy person lives in the house, and they will avoid it.

 Does it work?